Deep Security 10.2 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

 Use Predictive Machine Learning to detect unknown or low-prevalence malware.
 (For more information, see Predictive Machine Learning.)

-Predictive Machine Learning uses the Advanced Threat Scan Engine (ATSE) to extract file features and sends the report to the Predictive Machine Learning engine on the Trend Micro Smart Protection Network.
-To enable Predictive Machine Learning, perform the following:
+Predictive Machine Learning uses the Advanced Threat Scan Engine (ATSE) to extract file features and sends the report to the Predictive Machine Learning engine, hosted on the Trend Micro Smart Protection Network.
+To enable Predictive Machine Learning, perform the following tasks:

 As with all detected malware, Predictive Machine Learning logs an event when it detects malware.
 (See Event collection in Deep Security.)
 You can also create an exception for any false positives.
 (See Create anti-malware exceptions.)